RedisLabsModules/redex/README.md

 2. Build the redex modules: `make`
 3. To load a module, Start Redis with the `--loadmodule /path/to/module.so` option, add it as a directive to the configuration file or send a `MODULE LOAD` command.

-# rxkey
+# rxkeys

-This module provides extended Redis key commands.
+This module provides extended Redis keys commands.

 ## `PKEYS pattern`